redwoodjs/example-store-stripe/CONTRIBUTING.md

 > **Make sure "Test mode" is on**
 >
 > You can toggle "Test mode" on and off with the toggle in the upper right.
 > Make sure it's always on.
-You should always see the "Test Data" banner.
+You should always see the orange "Test Data" banner.

 Your `.env` should look like:

 ```
+STRIPE_PK=pk_test_...
 STRIPE_SK=sk_test_...
-STRIPE_PK=pk_test_...
 # This one isn't strictly necessary.
 STRIPE_WEBHOOK_SK=whsec_...
 ```

-> You only need the webhook secret if you're using webhooks.
+You only need the webhook secret if you're using webhooks.
-> If you need it, you can get it from the [Stripe CLI](https://stripe.com/docs/stripe-cli).
+You can get it from the [Stripe CLI](https://stripe.com/docs/stripe-cli).

 ## Style Guide